atgreen/cl-etcd/README.md

 lisp-based raft implementation, and so we run `etcd` as an asynchronous child process under lisp.

-The `cl-etcd` package includes basic `put` and `get` functions, as well as the convenience macro `with-etcd` to make it easy to start-up and shut-down your "embedded" etcd node.
+The `cl-etcd` package includes basic `put`, `get` and `watch` functions, as well as the convenience macro `with-etcd` to make it easy to start-up and shut-down your "embedded" etcd node.
 The `cl-etcd` package will call user defined `become-leader` and `become-follower` methods when the node becomes the leader or follower respectively.

+Etcd will be configured for auto-TLS communication between peers, meaning that the inter-node traffic will be encrypted with self-signed certificates.
+No form of authentication or encryption is currently performed between etcd and the client (the `cl-etcd` library code), however etcd is configured to only allow connections from localhost.

 Look in the `test` directory for examples of how to use this.
 As a work-in-progress, it's very likely that details will change over time.